EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 `kv_it_create` aborts the transaction if the contract exceeds this or if the iterator handle is not representable as a uint32_t.

+The size of the prefix is limited by the same consensus parameter that limits the key size.  `kv_it_create` aborts the transaction if size exceeds this.

 ### kv_it_destroy

 ```c++